 To study Development Studies, you can enrol for the IIE Bachelor of Social Science degree with a study area in Development Studies, offered at IIE MSA.

-Following completion of your three-year Bachelor’s degree, you can articulate into the IIE Bachelor of Social Science Honours, and subsequently, a research IIE Master of Philosophy.
+Following completion of your three-year Bachelor’s degree, you can articulate into the IIE Bachelor of Social Science Honours, and subsequently, a research IIE Master of Philosophy in Arts.

 When you successfully complete a specialisation in Development Studies, you will be able to pursue careers in government and both local and international development institutions such as the Development Bank of Southern Africa, the African Development Bank, the World Bank, the United Nations Development Programme (UNDP), UNICEF, and local and international NGOs such as World Vision, Operation Hunger and Oxfam, among many others.
 They will be employable as: